DS4PS/ms-prog-eval-data-analytics/courses.md

 * Analysis using Program Eval tools

-## Community Analytics : Data-Driven Models of Community Change (CPP 529)
+## Community Analytics : Data-Driven Models of Community Change (PAF 516)
 * Intro to census data and spatial analsys
 * Intro to GIS packages in R
 * Visualization using choropleth maps